-The medical plan (health insurance plan) shall consist of two (2) separate alternative coverages - a PPO plan ("PPO"); and two (2) HMO plans ("HMO").
+The medical plan (health insurance plan) shall consist of two (2) separate alternative coverages - a PPO plan ("PPO"); and an HMO plan ("HMO").
 In the event that a new health care plan becomes available to the City during a Plan year, the Employer shall have the right to include that new plan in the Plan alternatives upon reasonable prior notice to and discussion with the Lodge.

-The Employer agrees to make available to the following other persons the abovedescribed hospitalization and medical program and the dental plan: officers covered by this Agreement who retire on or after age 60 and their eligible dependents; surviving spouse and children of officers covered by this Agreement killed in the line of duty; officers covered by this Agreement on a leave of absence for disability (both duty and occupational) and their eligible dependents; and the surviving spouse and children of deceased officers covered by this Agreement who were formerly on pension disability (both duty and occupational.)
-The Employer will contribute the full cost of coverage for any of the above-enumerated officers covered by this Agreement who elect coverage under any plan or plans.
-However, coverage under a plan for officers covered by this Agreement shall terminate when an officer covered by this Agreement either reaches the age for full Medicare eligibility under federal law or ceases to be a dependent as defined in a plan, whichever occurs first.
-After an officer covered by this Agreement reaches the age for full Medicare eligibility, that officer shall be covered under the medical program for annuitants, provided the person pays the applicable contributions.
+The Employer agrees to make available to the following other persons the above-described hospitalization and medical program and the dental plan: Officers covered by this Agreement who retire on or after age 60 and their eligible dependents; surviving spouse and children of Officers covered by this Agreement killed in the line of duty, Officers covered by this Agreement on a leave of absence for disability (both duty and occupational) and their eligible dependents; and the surviving spouse and children of deceased Officers covered by this Agreement who were formerly on pension disability (both duty and occupational.)
+The Employer will contribute the full cost of coverage for any of the above-enumerated Officers covered by this Agreement who elect coverage under any plan or plans.
+However, coverage under a plan for Officers covered by this Agreement shall terminate when an Officer covered by this Agreement either reaches the age for full Medicare eligibility under federal law or ceases to be a dependent as defined in a plan, whichever occurs first.
+After an Officer covered by this Agreement reaches the age for full Medicare eligibility, that Officer shall be covered under the medical program for annuitants, provided the person pays the applicable contributions.

-Section 25.3 - Ambulance Fees.
+Section 25.3 -Ambulance Fees

-Officers and their eligible dependents will be exempt from fees for emergency medical services performed by the Chicago Fire Department.
+Officers and their eligible dependents and retirees and their spouses will be exempt from fees for emergency medical services performed by the Chicago Fire Department.

-Section 25.4 - Labor Management Committee on Health Care.
+Section 25.4 - Labor Management Committee on Health Care